 Deferred Action Program

 Certain young people brought to the United States through no fault of their own as young children may qualify to apply for deferred action.
 For those who apply and are approved for deferred action, the government will not seek to remove the applicant from the U.S. for at least two years.
 Approved applicants become eligible to receive a work permit, valid for at least two years, based on demonstrating their economic need to work.
-If you do not apply, and you are arrested or picked up by ICE you could be placed into removal proceedings and deported from the United States.
-Should this occur, you would no longer be eligible for deferred action.

 Who is eligible to apply?